Lewis Dot Structure For Brf

 Real Examples

 The BrF molecule is a simple example of a polar covalent bond.
-Consider this: the bromine atom has a larger atomic radius than the fluorine atom, which means that the bromine atom has a higher electronegativity.
-So naturally, the fluorine atom pulls the shared electrons closer to itself, creating a partial negative charge on the fluorine atom and a partial positive charge on the bromine atom Small thing, real impact..
+The bromine atom has a larger atomic radius than the fluorine atom, which means that the bromine atom has a higher electronegativity.
+This leads to the fluorine atom pulls the shared electrons closer to itself, creating a partial negative charge on the fluorine atom and a partial positive charge on the bromine atom Easy to understand, harder to ignore..

 This polarity of the BrF molecule makes it an important compound in various chemical reactions.
 Here's one way to look at it: BrF is used as a fluorinating agent in the production of fluorinated compounds, which are used in a variety of applications, including the manufacture of fluoropolymers, fluorinated gases, and fluorinated pharmaceuticals.